chnzzh/HeadHunter/README.md

 Future features include:

 1. A more featureful payload (The current payload is just a simple and rather bland reverse shell connection).
 This would include beaconing, file transfer, persistance methods, and more.
-As well as a dedicated windows payload, as the currently payload is untested on Windows as the server is intended to be for Unix like operating systems
+As well as a dedicated windows payload, as the currently payload is untested on Windows as the server is intended to be for GNU/Linux based operating systems
 2. Encryption for server/payload communcation
 3. An installer that creates bash script to mimic a binary on path.
 HeadHunter will be runnable from any directory
 4. The ability to command multiple connected sessions